The Bouvier des Flandres is a bold and independent member of the herding group. The Bouvier looks tough but is gentle, loyal, and protective.

 The cost of a Bouvier des Flandres can vary depending on several factors.
 On average, you can expect to pay anywhere between $1,500 to $3,500 for a Bouvier des Flandres puppy from a reputable breeder.
 However, the cost may be higher for dogs with champion bloodlines or exceptional qualities.

 Additionally, the cost of owning a Bouvier des Flandres includes expenses such as food, veterinary care, grooming, and training.
-It’s important to carefully consider these ongoing costs before deciding to bring a Bouvier des Flandres into your family.
+It’s important to consider these ongoing costs carefully before bringing a Bouvier des Flandres into your family.

 Between ten and twelve years is the Bouvier des Flandres’ typical lifespan.
 The breed is prone to CHD, glaucoma, and elbow dysplasia.
 Hypothyroidism is among the minor health problems.
 Veterinarians advise having Bouvier’s hips adequately checked.